-Prior to receiving formal sanction: up to three verbal warnings

-Stage One (misbehaviour): minutes lost from golden time
+Prior to receiving formal sanction: up to three verbal warnings Stage One (misbehaviour): minutes lost from golden time (all children start with 45 minutes at the beginning of the week, a class list is kept indicating number of minutes lost and a copy is given to the Lead Learning Mentor at the end of the week).

-Stage Two (misbehaviour): short period at timeout table or removed to partner class or missing playtime
+Stage Two (misbehaviour): removed to partner class until the end of the lesson or missing a playtime and/or a lunchtime

-Stage Three (serious misbehaviour): behaviour is recorded using Incident Form/Tracking Form and SLT/Behaviour Mentor are informed/involved and a sanction appropriate to the misbehaviour is given.
+Stage Three (serious misbehaviour): behaviour is recorded using a school Incident Record Form and SLT/Lead Learning Mentor are informed/involved and a sanction appropriate to the misbehaviour is given.

-Stage Four (serious misbehaviour): behaviour is recorded using Incident Form/Tracking Form and referred to SLT and Behaviour Mentor for planned next steps and sanctions to be agreed.
+Stage Four (serious misbehaviour): behaviour is recorded using an Incident Record Form and referred to SLT and Lead Learning Mentor for planned next steps and sanctions to be agreed.